GoNZooo/fp-intro-to-purescript/README.md

    emphasizing the idea slicing up work into discrete units.
 5. `List.purs` - Introduces functions relating to linked lists and how to work with them in a functional context.

-## Note about formatting

-This repository uses a tool called `purty` for its code formatting.
-This is by no means my favorite formatting and it may look odd to you, but I made the decision to use a formatter because while it may not be the formatting choice I would've made, it's instead a standardized choice made for us.